beginning of content

 Before leaving the room:

-Once you've left the room, try to stay away.
-If you go back in, your child may want you to go back in later, and for nights afterwards.
+Once you've left the room, try to avoid going back in.
+If you return, your child may want you to go back in later, and for nights afterwards.

 If your child gets out of bed:

-It's also important that they feel safe and relaxed in their sleep environment.
+It is also important that your child feels safe and relaxed in their sleep environment.
 Some children may become upset if left alone in a dark room to sleep.
-If your baby is upset, be with them until they fall asleep.
-Letting your child cry alone can lead to attachment issues.
-You can help give them comfort by:
+If your baby is upset, stay with them until they fall asleep.
+You can help give your child comfort by:

 Resources and Support